Skip to Content

 Funicular/Cogwheel train

 The Christ the Redeemer Railway is a historic cogwheel train that will take you on a scenic 20-minute journey through the Tijuca Forest National Park, up to Corcovado Mountain.
-It feels like a step back in time, and it’s definitely the most popular way to get to Christ de Redeemer.
+It feels like a step back in time, and it’s definitely the most popular way to get to Christ the Redeemer.

-Tickets for the cogwheel train cost R$84 ($16 USD) in low season or R$105 ($20 USD) in high season.
-Children between 5-11 years old ride for R$60 ($11.50 USD) at any time of year and under 5s go free.
+Tickets for the cogwheel train cost around $20 USD in the low season or about $25 USD in the high season.
+Children between 5-11 years old ride for $13 USD at any time of year and under 5s go free.

 The cog train is by far the most popular way to get up the mountain, and with good reason, but it’s not uncommon to wait a few hours to climb aboard.
-This is especially true during high season, but even during low season queues can be very long.
+This is especially true during high season, but even during low season, queues can be very long.

 The viewing platform at the Christ the Redeemer statue in Brazil